-The ever-popular rubber plant or rubber tree (Ficus elastica) is an abiding classic, and for good reason.
+The rubber plant or rubber tree (Ficus elastica) is an ever-popular indoor plant and for good reason.
 Attractive and undemanding, it’s loved for its forgiving ways as much as its looks.

 The big glossy leaves signpost their exotic origins in steamy South Asia.
-However, these easygoing plants can happily thrive in any home, anywhere.
+But they’re easygoing plants and can happily thrive in any home, anywhere.

 Most of the time, a laid-back rubber plant won’t even need much water to keep it happy.
 In its summer growing season though, your plant will be grateful for a little extra humidity.